 Vary the height of each milestone so their descriptions are not overlapping the neighboring milestone.

 Remember the repeated sequence of numbers you added to your timeline table in step 1.
 Well those set the height of each milestone on your timeline.
 By adjusting these numbers, you can play around with different height positions for each milestone.
 For example, to optimize my timeline, I used the number sequence, 1, 2, 3, 4, 1, 2, 3, 4.

 Trim off the empty space to the left or right of your excel timeline by adjusting its minimum and maximum bounds.

 Again right-click on any of the dates below your timeband.
 Select Format Axis.

 Under the heading Bounds, adjusting the Minimum number upward will move your first milestone left on your timeline, closer to the vertical Axis.
 Likewise, adjusting the Maximum number down will move your last milestone right on your timeline, closer to the right edge of your chart.

 PowerPoint is better suited than Excel for making impressive timelines that clients and executives want to see.
 Office Timeline is a PowerPoint add-in that instantly makes and updates timelines from Excel.

-In the tutorial below, I will demonstrate how to quickly paste the Excel table you created above in Step 1 into PowerPoint using Office Timeline Plus.
-To begin you will need to install Office Timeline Plus, which will add a timeline creator tab to PowerPoint.
+In the tutorial below, I will demonstrate how to quickly paste the Excel table you created above in Step 1 into PowerPoint using Office Timeline Basic.
+To begin you will need to install Office Timeline Basic, which will add a timeline creator tab to PowerPoint.

-Inside PowerPoint, click on the Office Timeline Plus tab, and then click the New icon.
+Inside PowerPoint, click on the Office Timeline Basic tab, and then click the New icon.

 This will open a gallery where you can choose between various timeline styles, stock templates and even custom templates.